Congruency-Constrained TU Problems Beyond the Bimodular Case: Introduction

-\end{mdframed} Even for $m=2$, \CCTU{} problems capture classical combinatorial optimization problems like the min odd cut problem.
+\end{mdframed} Even for $m=2$, \CCTU{} problems capture classical combinatorial optimization problems like the minimum odd cut problem.
 Moreover, there are reasons to believe that insights on \CCTU{} problems may be key to make further progress on the open question of bounded subdeterminant ILPs.
 For $\Delta=2$, a result of Veselov and Chirkov~\cite{veselov_2009_integer} implies that bimodular ILPs reduce to \CCTU{} problems with $m=2$, i.e., with parity constraints (see~\cite{artmann_2017_strongly}).
 The result in~\cite{veselov_2009_integer} does not extend to $\Delta > 2$, and it remains open whether another reduction to \CCTU{} problems may exist.
-The relevance of \CCTU{} problems is also highlighted by recent progress of Fiorini, Joret, Weltge, and Yuditsky~\cite{fiorini_2021_integerPrograms}, who obtained an efficient algorithm for totally $\Delta$-modular ILPs with a constraint matrix having at most two non-zeros in each row.
-This algorithm needs to compute certain circulations with parity constraints, which can be interpreted as \CCTU{} problems.
+Questions closely related to \CCTU{} have also appeared in recent progress of Fiorini, Joret, Weltge, and Yuditsky~\cite{fiorini_2021_integerPrograms}, who obtained an efficient algorithm for totally $\Delta$-modular ILPs with a constraint matrix having at most two non-zeros in each row.
+This algorithm computes certain circulations with parity constraints, which can be interpreted as \CCTU{} problems with a bounded number of additional constraints.

-Moreover, we highlight that \CCTU{} problems with modulus $m$ are equivalent to ILPs with a constraint matrix $A$ that has full column rank and all of whose $n\times n$ subdeterminants are within $\{0,\pm m\}$, in the sense that any of the two problems can be efficiently transformed to the other one.\footnote{The reduction mentioned in \cref{footn:red_CCTU_ILP} from a \CCTU{} problem to a $\Delta$-modular ILP shows one direction.
-The other one follows by an analogous reduction to the one used in the bimodular case~\cite{artmann_2017_strongly}.}
+Moreover, we highlight that for prime numbers $m$, \CCTU{} problems with modulus $m$ are equivalent to ILPs with a constraint matrix $A$ that has full column rank and all of whose $n\times n$ subdeterminants are within $\{0,\pm m\}$, in the sense that any of the two problems can be efficiently transformed to the other one.\footnote{The reduction mentioned in \cref{footn:red_CCTU_ILP} from a \CCTU{} problem to a $\Delta$-modular ILP shows one direction.
+The other one follows by an analogous reduction to the one used in the bimodular case~\cite{artmann_2017_strongly}.
+We highlight that in the conference version of this paper~\cite{nagele_2022_congruency}, we missed adding that $m$ needs to be prime for such an analogous reduction to work out.}

-Typically, we consider a modulus $m$ in \CCTU{} problems that is constant, since \CCTU{} with arbitrary non-constant modulus $m$ is NP-hard (one can, for example, model the minimum bisection problem).
+Typically, we consider \CCTU{} problems with a constant modulus $m$, since \CCTU{} with arbitrary non-constant modulus $m$ is NP-hard (one can, for example, model the minimum bisection problem).

-\subsection{Our results}
+\subsection{Our results\MOORdot}

 We present the first progress towards solving \CCTU{} problems beyond the parity-constrained case by approaching the corresponding feasibility problem.

 \begin{mdframed}[innerleftmargin=0.5em, innertopmargin=0.5em, innerrightmargin=0.5em, innerbottommargin=0.5em, userdefinedwidth=0.95\linewidth, align=center] {\textbf{Congruency-Constrained TU Feasibility (\hypertarget{prb:CCTUF}{CCTUF}):}} Let $T\in\{-1, 0, 1\}^{k\times n}$ be a totally unimodular matrix, let $b\in\mathbb{Z}^k$, $m\in\mathbb{Z}_{>0}$, $\gamma\in\mathbb{Z}^n$, and $r\in\mathbb{Z}$.
 The task is to show infeasibility or find a solution of the system